 - Annual fee of $95, waived for first 12 months.

 With the Platinum Select American Airlines card you get some unique advantages:

 New AA Platinum Benefits

 - 10 Percent Back On Miles: You earn 10 percent of your redeemed AAdvantage miles back, up to 10,000 per year.
-For example if your flight cost 30,000 miles you would automatically receive 3,000 miles back.
+For example if your flight cost 30,000 miles, you would automatically receive 3,000 miles back.

-- MileSAAver Discount: You get a "discount" in the number of AAdvantage miles needed for selected domestic destinations – 7,500 miles savings per roundtrip ticket.
+- MileSAAver Discount: You get a "discount" in the number of AAdvantage miles needed for select domestic destinations – 7,500 miles savings per roundtrip ticket.
 For example, a reduced mileage award may only cost 17,500 miles instead of 25,000.

 - Free First Checked Bag: You get this on domestic flights for yourself and up to four additional passengers on the same reservation.

 - Priority Boarding with Group 1 Privileges: Great for getting on board ahead of the crowds so you can score an overhead bin before they're taken.